-During the year ended December 31, 2022, the Company granted a total of 9,320 RSUs to executive officers of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
-During the year ended December 31, 2022, the Company granted a total of 3,418 RSUs to non-employee directors of the Company.
-These RSUs vest on the one-year anniversary of the grant date.
-During the year ended December 31, 2022, the Company granted a total of 1,418 RSUs to non-employee directors of the Company granted a total of 11,330 RSUs to executive officers and certain other employees of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
+During the year ended December 31, 2022, the Company granted the following RSU's:

+- a total of 9,320 RSUs to executive officers of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date. - a total of 3,414 RSUs to non-employee directors of the Company which vest on the one-year anniversary of the grant date. - a total of 11,330 RSUs to executive officers and certain other employees of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
 These RSUs vested on May 16, 2022 in connection with the acquisition of Atrin.

-During the year ended December 31, 2021, the Company granted a total of 25,000 RSUs to executive officers and certain other employees of the Company, 800 of which were canceled prior to vesting.
-The remaining RSUs vested on May 16, 2022 in connection with the acquisition of Atrin.
-During the year ended December 31, 2021, the Company granted a total of 1,152 RSUs to non-employee directors of the Company.
+During the year ended December 31, 2021, the Company granted the following RSU's:

+- a total of 25,000 RSUs to executive officers and certain other employees of the Company, 800 of which were canceled prior to vesting.
+The remaining RSUs vested on May 16, 2022 in connection with the acquisition of Atrin. - a total of 1,150 RSUs to non-employee directors of the Company.
 These RSUs vested on May 16, 2022 in connection with the acquisition of Atrin.

-As of December 31, 2022, there was \$243,709 of unrecognized compensation cost related to RSUs granted under the 2019 Plan, which is expected to be recognized over a weighted-average period of approximately 2.6 years.
+As of December 31, 2023, there was \$0.2 million of unrecognized compensation cost related to RSUs granted under the 2019 Plan, which is expected to be recognized over a weighted-average period of approximately 1.7 years.

-The following table shows restricted stock unit activity during the year ended December 31, 2022:
+The following table shows restricted stock unit activity during the year ended December 31, 2023: